Best free HIPAA training materials

 - Does the training cover your sector of the healthcare industry?
 Some courses are customized for certain professions.
 If your sector has unique security challenges, it’s best to find training that covers those needs.

-Based on our research, the best free HIPAA-training resources are available from a variety of public and private sources.
+Based on our research, the best free HIPAA-training materials are available from a variety of public and private sources.

 - The Medicare Learning Network, part of the Centers for Medicare and Medicaid Services, offers a HIPAA fact sheet.
 This quick reference guide is useful for those who are short on time.